duycs/duycs.github.io/_posts/2020-04-26-security-web.markdown

 Password is not strong (default, week password...)\
 Leaked Session IDs show in the URL\
 Doesn't properly invalidate Session IDs\
-Doesn't roate Session IDs after login sucessful\
+Doesn't roate Session IDs after login successful\

 - Hacker action: check to detect and steal passwords, session to fake users

 ##### Prevent
 - Storage password need to encryption, strong password, multi-factor authentication,...
 - Limit or increasingly delay failed login attempts
-- Server alway check logging in with an avalible session ID
+- Server alway check logging in with an available  session ID
 - Server always create new Session ID when user log in
 - Server remove the Session ID when user log out
 - Server set expiration time for the session